salamander2/RaspberryPi/programs/README.md

 The Flasher program also has the separate Pulse program which uses PWM to make two LEDs pulse.

-At the bottom of the Flasher page is instructions on how to make a program run automatically when the Raspberry Pi is powered don.
+At the bottom of the Flasher page is instructions on how to make a program run automatically when the Raspberry Pi is powered on.

 Enjoy.